 Our trek continues west through Massachusetts and into New York State.
 We will enjoy a special lunch at the historic Hotel Thayer.
 Located on the ground of the United States Military Academy at West Point overlooking the Hudson River, the historic establishment offers us dining at its best.
 This afternoon, explore West Point Military Academy*.
 Our informative tour will explore American history as it relates to West Point, on the way pointing out the most impressive vistas of the Hudson Highlands.
 You will see Trophy Point, Battle Monument and The Cadet Chapel, a classic example of gothic revival architecture which features the largest pipe organ in the world, with over 23,000 individual pipes.
 The 54-room, fully furnished mansion offers a glimpse into a past world known only to an elite few.
 Enjoy the breathtaking views of the Hudson River valley and distant Catskill Mountains from this vantage point.
-The Four Points by Sheraton in Scranton, PA will be our accommodations this evening.
+The Fairfield Inn & Suites in Scranton, PA will be our accommodations this evening.

 DAY ELEVEN — CB